ashea29/moduleflow-react-scripts/README.md

 This package includes scripts and configuration used by [Create React App](https://github.com/facebook/create-react-app), along with three additional workflow scripts:<br>

-- 'createModule' to automate creating a new view or component along with it's CSS (or styled component -- if using styled components) and test file<br>
+- 'configureProject', which should be run first, will allow users to select CSS or styled-components for styling, to automate installing **styled-components** (if selected), along with **styled-breakpoints** and TypeScript type definitions, and to implement theme and utility boilerplate presets if desired.<br>
-- 'createEntity' to automate creating a new entity/state slice in Redux (Redux-Toolkit implementation).<br>
+- 'createModule' will automate creating a new view or component along with it's CSS (or styled component -- if using styled components) and test file<br>
-- 'initStyled' to automate installing **styled-components** (with options to implement theme and utility boilerplate, and to install TypeScript type definitions).<br>
+- 'createEntity' will automate creating a new entity/state slice in Redux (Redux-Toolkit implementation).<br>

 This edition of react-scripts is intended to be paired with **cra-template-moduleflow**, which I am also currently developing.<br>